Paperback-iOS/website/src/help/installation/beta-testflight.md

 If you made a typo/mistake, you need to wait 6 hours for a new invite.

 ### I am getting an ERROR INSTANCE ID
-Make sure your name is in english alphabet (A-Z or 1-9).
-Using others special characters will not work.
+Make sure your Discord name is in alphanumeric characters.
+Using other special characters will not work.

 ### I can not get my supporter role
  Link your Discord account from your [Patreon Profile Settings](https://www.patreon.com/settings/profile)